MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/magento2/faq/supported-magento2-checkouts.md

 MultiSafepay supports multiple checkouts:

 {{< details title="Magento 2 core checkout" >}}
-Our plugin works out of the box with the Magento 2 core checkout which is based on the Luma theme.
+Our plugin works out of the box with the Magento 2 core checkout, which is based on the Luma theme.
 {{< /details >}}

 {{< details title="OneStepCheckout.com" >}}